Do I Qualify

 Other documents may be considered on a case-by case basis.
 Applicant must still own the property to receive assistance.

-Proof you occupied the home as a primary residence at the time Hurricane Ian
+Proof you occupied the home as a primary residence at the time of the storm

-• Homestead exemption at the storm-damaged property address in 2020, which was the year of the qualifying storms
+• Homestead exemption at the storm-damaged property address in 2022 for Hurricane Ian or 2024 for Hurricane Milton

 OR 2 of the following:

-• FEMA IA award letter for damaged property address for damages caused by Hurricane Ian;
+• FEMA IA award letter for damaged property address for damages caused by Hurricane Ian or Milton;

-• SBA Disaster Home Loan award letter for damaged property address for damages caused by Hurricane Ian;
+• SBA Disaster Home Loan award letter for damaged property address for damages caused by Hurricane Ian or Milton;

 • Driver’s license or state-issued ID card showing the damaged property address; issued prior to the date of the hurricane(s) and expiring after;